kuco23/pokerlib/README.md

 ### Poker Game
 A poker table can be established by providing its configuration.
-The main idea of a poker table is that it responds with output to given input.
-That output can be further customized by overriding two functions that produce it.
+A poker table object responds to given input with appropriate output, which can be customized by overriding the two functions producing it.

 ```python
 from pokerlib import Player, PlayerGroup, Table